'I needed to act': St. Pete bar manager rescues woman during sexual assault

 Police arrested Matchett, charging him with sexual battery.
 Matchett has an extensive criminal history in Pinellas County, but nothing of a violent nature.

-Vlad Cruz says he spotted Matchett after the attack and tracked him walking down Central Avenue until police arrived.
+Vlad Cruz, a customer in the bar, says he spotted Matchett after the attack and tracked him walking down Central Avenue until police arrived.

 “I was able to follow him down the street for a bit just to keep eyes to make sure he didn’t disappear anywhere," Cruz said.